x Lanik Septic Service

 What Drives Your Price Up

-• Soil conditions: Rocky or wet soil?
-Excavation gets pricier.
+• Soil conditions: Rocky or wet soil increases excavation cost and time.

-• System size: Bigger properties call for larger distribution boxes.
+• System size: Larger properties with more lateral lines need bigger distribution boxes.

-• Local regulations: Some California counties have stricter rules, which can affect the bill.
+• Local regulations: Some California counties enforce stricter OWTS rules that affect permit fees and required inspections.

 Contact Us Today For An Appointment